InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 ------------ | ------------- | -------------
 Cookies | Easy to use and cheap.
 Fast and provide a good user experience. | Short-lived.
 Cannot be used as proof of consent.
 Third-party cookies might be blocked by browsers so web-wide consent can be hard to implement
 Server-side storage | Long-lived.
 Can be used as proof of consent | Can be slow (use cookies/local storage as client-side cache).
 Requires a long-term ID (cookie ID or email or similar user ID)
 Mobile: internal data storage / shared preferences | Easy to use and cheap.
 Fast and provide a good user experience | Cannot be used as proof of consent.
-Cannot be shared across apps so device-wide consent can be hard to achieve
+Cannot be shared across apps so device-wide consent can be hard to achie
 You’ll usually want to go with a combination of server-side storage – for being able to store consent for a long time and share it across websites/apps – and a client-side storage like cookies or shared preferences – for a local fast-to-access cache.

 ## 4. Withdrawal of consent and other non-TCF policy <a name="withdrawconsent"></a>
 Signals sent through the IAB Europe framework should only indicate what the user status is at the time of the signal creation and nothing else.
 While the CMP should also enable users to withdraw consent, the minimum requirement is to record the user's preference at the time the signal is created.
 Certain GDPR policy, such as portability and the right to be forgotten, is not covered in the IAB Europe TCF.
 CMPs and vendors should address other GDPR rights outside the TCF separately and on their own.

+## 5. Encoding publisher restrictions <a name="pubrestrenc"></a>
+CMPs are advised to store/provide publisher restrictions only in cases they are necessary to reflect the publishers choice to restrict a vendors processing of personal data.
+In terms of reflecting a publisher’s choice:

+* In case a vendor has not been disclosed to the user via the CMP UI, there is no need to store restrictions for that vendor in the TC String.
+Given the vendor was not disclosed both vendor consent and vendor legitimate interest signals in the TC String must be set to 0 which suffices to signal that the vendor may not process personal data.
+* Purpose restrictions (i.e. disallowing a vendor to process) need to be stored in case the vendor was disclosed by the CMP (reflecting the restriction in the UI) and registered for that purpose in the GVL
+* Legal Basis restrictions are only needed in situations where there vendor was disclosed by the CMP (reflecting the restriction in the UI)  and declared flexibilty in the GVL for the respective purpose, meaning:

+    1. The vendor registered a purpose as legitimated interest (default legal basis), but also registered this purpose as flexible (i.e. also accepts consent as a legal basis).
+In this case a "require consent" restriction is needed to signal that the vendor may only apply the consent signal/can rely on it to process personal data.
+    2. The vendor registered a purpose as consent (default legal basis), but also registered this purpose as flexible (i.e. also accepts legitimate interest as a legal basis).
+In this case a "require legitimate interest" restriction is needed to signal that the vendor may only apply the legitimate interest signal/can rely on it to process personal data.

+Note that the above does not preclude the use of efficient encoding/decoding schemes in certain scenarios, for example in cases where a publisher wants to restrict a purpose for all vendors to consent it might be more efficient to encode a small number of range restriction segments using an specific encoding scheme.

-## 5. CMP interface requirements<a name="cmpreq"></a>
+## 6. CMP interface requirements<a name="cmpreq"></a>
 Please refer to the policies for the minimal information / functionality that needs to be shown on the first screen of the UI and the information that must be present on second/additional layers of the UI.

 # How do vendors outside the RTB bidstream query a CMP?<a name="outsidertb"></a>